Our range of world inspired BBQ rubs and seasonings have taken influence from our travels around the world.

-Lay your chosen meat or fish in a dish and sprinkle over your rub and ‘pat’ each side, covering all the surface.
+Lay your chosen meat or fish out and sprinkle over your rub and ‘pat’ each side, covering all the surface.
 Its an easy as that.
+Don’t be shy, get plenty on.
+We would use between 5-10g per person.
+One heaped tablespoon is roughly 10g.
 Then you can either cook right away or leave to marinate in the fridge for a while.

 Why use a dry marinade and not a wet one?

-Using a dry marinade gives you better control, you get a better ‘stick’ to your meat and overall coverage, without it slipping down the sides.
-Also you can use as little or as much as you need.
+Using a dry marinade gives you better control and overall coverage, without the risk of it just slipping down the sides.
+You can use as little or as much as you need.
 You can of course use Smokey’s rubs wet by mixing with a few teaspoons of water or olive oil to make a paste.
-You can even mix our Spice Rubs with yoghurt, melted butter or honey, to convert into a ‘sticky’ or wet marinade.
-The ideal thing about Smokeys dry rubs, is you know exactly what is in the pack.
-Some mass produced shop brought wet marinades are full of oil and sugar.
-This way you are safe in the knowledge you know exactly what is going in your family’s tummy.
+You can even mix our rubs with yoghurt, lemon juice, melted butter or honey, to convert into a ‘sticky’ or wet marinade.
+The ideal thing about our BBQ rubs, is you know exactly what is in the pack.
+Some mass produced shop bought wet marinades are full of oil, excessive salt, sugar and fillers.
+This way you are safe in the knowledge you know exactly what is going in your food.